G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

    - paho.mqtt.client
    - math
    - maidenhead (this isn't actually used in the display yet, but is in the spot gathering code) The easiest way to install these is to open a command window and type "pip install" + the name of each of the libraries in turn
-3. download the two bits of Python code from this page and the two Windows batch files (unless you want to make your own).
-Put all 4 files in a convenient folder, and run both batch files.
+3. Download the Python and the two Windows batch files below.
+Put all 4 files in a convenient folder, and run both batch files by double clicking them.
    - [BandSpotsHere.py]({{ site.baseurl }}/assets/BandSpotsHere/BandSpotsHere.py)
    - [BandSpotsHereDisplay.py]({{ site.baseurl }}/assets/BandSpotsHere/BandSpotsHereDisplay.py)
    - [BandSpotsHere.bat]({{ site.baseurl }}/assets/BandSpotsHere/BandSpotsHereDisplay.bat)